 Here are just a few things to consider with regards to TCC’s heightened emphasis on hands-on training:

-At the core of experiential learning at TCC are three major programs:
+At the core of experiential learning at TCC are four major programs:

 Clinical internships—which are required for all students—begin in the seventh trimester and take place at the Campus Health Center and Moody Health Center.
 Internships are exciting and challenging opportunities for students to apply their skills and be collaboratively guided, monitored, and evaluated in examination, diagnosis, and treatment procedures by TCC’s expert faculty.